 QUESTION 4: Do you represent a company or you work as a freelancer?

 You want to be sure of the exact status of whoever you are dealing with.
-The advantage with dealing with a company over a freelancer is that you most likely will have a team of experts working on your project.
+The advantage of dealing with a company over a freelancer is that you most likely will have a team of experts working on your project.

 This doesn’t mean that hiring an experienced freelancer will be any less effective.
 But it is always rare to see a freelancer that is good at front-end design, graphics design, SEO, server-side coding etc.

-Another advantage of working with a company is that they will have an office address where you can easily trace them to in case the relationship goes sour.
+Another advantage of working with a company is that they will have an office address where you can easily trace them in case the relationship goes sour.
 A freelancer without an office can just disappear and it will be difficult to track him down.

 Also, if you work with a freelancer that is not organized, you may end up with a situation (like many others) where your hosting and domain name will expire and he won’t even remember to inform you and you will completely lose your website.
+I’ve seen this happen severally.

 I’ve had a countless number of clients that had to redesign their website because their initial web designer was not reachable or didn’t inform them before their hosting got expired.